GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

-Notification Abuse: We do not allow extensions that abuse, or are associated with abuse, of notifications by sending spam, ads, promotions, phishing attempts, or unwanted messages that harm the user’s browsing experience.
+Notification Abuse: We do not allow extensions that abuse, or are associated with abuse, of notifications by sending spam, ads, promotions, phishing attempts, or unwanted messages that harm the user's browsing experience.

-Message Spam: We don’t allow extensions that send messages on behalf of the user without giving the user the ability to confirm the content and intended recipients.
+Message Spam: We don't allow extensions that send messages on behalf of the user without giving the user the ability to confirm the content and intended recipients.

 In addition to these requirements, all extensions must comply with Google's Webmaster Quality